RookeryPhysics/lococode/README.md

 # LOCOCODE
 Agentic tool use platform and coding CLI.
 Designed for local LLMs.

-`LOCOCODE` is a powerful, lightweight command-line interface designed for rapid, AI-driven development.
+LOCOCODE is a new, lightweight command-line interface designed for rapid, AI-driven development.
 It integrates directly with **LM Studio**'s local API to process natural language instructions and apply modifications to your project files.

 ## Features